SemHammann/advent-of-code/libraries/documentation/adventofcode.md

 ### File functions

 -   `readfile()`; This function reads the file you give with the function.
-It fills the struct with the content of the file, and also fills the `maxlenghthfile` and `lengthfile`.
+It fills the struct with the content of the file, and also fills the `amountlines` and `lengthlines`.
 -   `fix_file()`; This function runs the `make_file_names`.
 After this the functions runs the `make_file` function on the two test filenames and the main testfilename, these file should come in the "txt" folder.
 After making the filenames it runs the `readfile` on the global struct `filecontent.file`, depending if you give `T1`, `T2` or `M` with the function, the filename it uses is different.
 -   `make_file_name()`; This function read the filename from the `argv`, and returns the filename.
 -   `make_file()`; This function checkes if a file exists, if not it creates the file.